plone/documentation/develop/plone/images/content.rst

 Plone supports image content in several forms:

 stand-alone content type
-    As stand-alone content type, images will be visible in the sitemap.
+    As stand-alone content type, images will be visible in the sitemap (configurable via the Navigation control panel).
     This is the case for the default ``Image`` content type, but you can create custom content types with similar properties.

 image field